delegate-arkworld/swark/README.md

 **Plugin will just work with ARK v2 because of the needed api endpoints which doesn't exist in v1**

-When all milestones to version 1.0.0 are finished the plugin will be published in this repository and will be placed in the offical [Shopware store](http://store.shopware.com/) as free to use plugin.
+When all milestones to version 1.0.0 are finished the plugin will be published in this repository and will be published in the offical [Shopware store](http://store.shopware.com/) as free to use plugin.

 * [ ] Integrate [php-client](https://github.com/ArkEcosystem/php-client) in plugin infrastructure and setup
 * [ ] Write PHPUnit tests for plugin components